sjodmak/HD-MSO-2023/SD_card_format.md

 # Linux SD Card format for Swift Recorders

 This document provides the Linux CLI command for formatting SD cards for use in Swift recorders.
-The recommended format is FAT32, 64KB cluster (allocation unit) size recommended.
+The recommended format is FAT32, 64 KB cluster (allocation unit) size recommended.

 ## Format

+When using `mkdosfs` you specify the sector size rather than the cluster size.
+A sector size of 128 clusters corresponds to a cluster size of 64 KB.

 **Command:**
 `$ sudo mkdosfs /dev/sda1 -s 128 -F 32 -I`